 Elaine joined MOCS in 2007.
 She completed a Cert 4 in business management and frontline management in 2010 and has acted in the MOCS manager role at various times since then.
 Elaine has taken on various temporary roles within MOCS to cover other staff members, including childcare and community development.
 Elaine holds diploma qualifications in various massage therapies and has worked for MOCS and other community services, to deliver services to parents at pampering events, such as running baby massage courses for parents to learn safe massage for their babies and children.

 Tanya has worked with the local community both through her work in the Arts and Community Sector for the past 25 years.
 Having worked for MOCS since 2010 has equipped Tanya with a unique understanding of the needs of Blue Mountains children and families, as well as the local community sector.
-Tanya is the facilitator of the Parenting Young program, bringing a network of Blue Mountains community services together in a working party to support young parents realise their potential and connect with each other.
-Tanya also works across all MOCS playgroups strengthening family relationships by way of support, information and referral.
+She is the facilitator of the Parenting Young program, bringing a network of Blue Mountains community services together in a working party to support young parents realise their potential and connect with each other.
+She also facilitates a new group called, Young Parents Circle, in Lithgow which sets out to achieve the same outcomes as Parenting Young but in a location with a growing number of young parents.
 Tanya is full of creative ideas and works to meet the following community outcomes for children and carers: increased self-determination, children reaching developmental milestones and increased sense of community belonging.